 Download the legend: Launch the website www.maprunner.co.uk/resources/Maprunner-map-symbols-2017.jpg on an internet browser.
 Download the legend (available as a JPG image) and save it to the computer.

 Print the legend.
-Ensure it is clear and legible, and include it with the map.
+Ensure it is in color, clear and legible, and include it with the map.

 [Place Figure 1 here]